NIUaard/paper_tips/README.md

-# Resources/Tips for writting a scientific paper/report
+# Resources/Tips for composing a scientific paper/report

 This note provides some advices for writing a scientific paper (or lab report).
 It focuses on writing using the LaTeX word-processing program.